nrenner0211/my-app/README.md

 ## About

 Welcome to the source code for my website, [nrennercodes.com](https://nrennercodes.com).
-This webpage features SVG animations and a smooth, responsive design that doesn't compromise on performance.
+This website features SVG animations and a smooth, responsive design that doesn't compromise on performance.
 Features custom React components that are optimized for accessibility and 100% reusable!

 ## Tech Stack